PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 and no extension or other one means the data is not compressed, process as is)
 - wget ftp://ftp.ebi.ac.uk/pub/databases/chebi/SDF/ChEBI_complete.sdf.gz, etc.

+NOTE:
-Note: One day, you may want to import other data sources into cpath2 'warehouse', then there must be corresponding cpath.converter.Converter implementation (which is not required to be implemented in the cpath2 sources; no need to recompile cpath2 either; - just add your class/jar to cpath2 script's classpath).
+  A cpath.converter.Converter or Cleaner implementation is not required to be implemented in the main cpath2 project sources.
+It's possible to configure (metadata.conf) and plug into --premerge an external cleaner/converter classes even after the cpath2-cli.jar is compiled and shipped: simply include to cpath2 admin shell script's Java options something like:
+"-cp /path-to/MyDataCleanerImpl.class;/path-to/MyDataConverterImpl.class"

 3. Download and prepare pathway data (note: L1, L2 will be auto-upgraded to L3) or PSI-MI data $CPATH2_HOME/tmp/ as follows: